The Ultimate Guide to Museums in Charlotte

 Neighborhood: Uptown

-Housed in an old neo-Gothic church, this museum not only introduces you to new art, but it introduces you to the artists themselves.
+Housed in a restored neo-Gothic church, this museum not only introduces you to new art, but also the artists themselves.
 Resident artists frequently open their studios to the public, offering a glimpse into the artistic process.

 Mint Museum Randolph

 In 1936, this became North Carolina’s first art museum.
-Today it offers a wide variety of art, from ancient American art to European decorative arts, housed in a former U.S. Mint building in a beautiful Eastover setting.
+Today the museum offers a wide variety of art, from ancient American art to European decorative arts, housed in a former U.S. Mint building in a beautiful Eastover setting.

 Mint Museum Uptown